ibexa/documentation-developer/docs/release_notes/ez_platform_v3.0_deprecations.md

 ### SiteAccess-aware Repository

 The Repository now uses the SiteAccess-aware layer by default.
-This means Repository objects will now be loaded in the translation corresponding to the SiteAccess.
+This means Repository objects are now loaded in the translation corresponding to the SiteAccess.
 To load an object with all its translations, explicitly pass `eZ\Publish\API\Repository\Values\Content\Language::ALL` as the prioritized languages list.